 Shark Tank star Kevin O’Leary recently invested in a new Toronto-based psychedelic medicine company, MindMed.
 The company is developing “an anti-addictive molecule based on Ibogaine that treats addiction as a brain disease,” according to its website, and raised $6.2 million in investment last summer.
 The company secured an additional $15 million in financing from investment bank Canaccord Genuity, which is known for its early funding in the cannabis sector, this November, as well.

 News of the company’s massive fundraising success turned heads, with coverage in Fast Company, Vice, the Globe & Mail and Business Insider.
 This attention, from both savvy business moguls and the media, is reminiscent of the early days of cannabis investment, when states began decriminalizing and legalizing cannabis.

 The miracle treatment Ibogaine

-Ibogaine, derived from the iboga plant which grows in the rainforests of equatorial Africa, is the key ingredient in 18-MC, MindMed’s first product offering.
+Ibogaine, which comes from the iboga plant which grows in the rainforests of equatorial Africa, is the inspiration behind 18-MC, MindMed’s derivative (ibogaine) trial candidate.
 It’s different than other treatments for opioid addiction because of its unique ability to diminish the patient’s continued cravings.